CollectionBuilder/cb-docs/docs/deploy/build.md

 The environment can be added before the Jekyll command, like `JEKYLL_ENV=production bundle exec jekyll build`.
 To make it easier, CollectionBuilder provides the `rake deploy` command as an alternative.
+It is also the environment used by automatic build on GitHub Pages!

 {:.alert}
 **A Note on Google Analytics**: We don't necessarily recommend adding Google Analytics to your website.